kylemclaren/mongo-transporter/README.md

 Click the deploy button to launch a new app instance, add your config/environment variables in the Heroku dashboard and click "Deploy for Free".
 This will create a new Heroku app.
 Worker dynos do not scale automatically when deploying, you will need to scale manually to one worker dyno via the dashboard or the command line: `heroku ps:scale worker=1 -a 'YOUR APP NAME'`

 For now, Mongo Transporter will only sync a single DB on a deployment so if a deployment has multiple DB's, you will have to run multiple app instances.
+YOu can only use this with a MongoDB replica ste, this is because a replica set includes the `oplog.rs` collections on the `local` DB.
+Transporter "tails" this collection to keep the two deployments in sync.

 ## Config vars

 - `SOURCE_MONGO_URL` - This is the full connection URI of the MongoDB deployment that you want to sync **from**. eg. `mongodb://username:strongpassword@candidate.33.mongolayer.com:30000,candidate.34.mongolayer.com:30000/local?authSource=prod_db` You will need to [create a user](https://github.com/kylemclaren/mongo-transporter/wiki/Creating-a-MongoDB-oplog-user) that can read from the `local.oplog.rs` namespace.
-You can use both members if the deployment is a replica set.
+You can use both members of the replica set.
 - `SOURCE_DB` - The DB name to sync from. eg. `prod_db`
 - `SINK_MONGO_URL` - This is the full connection URI of the MongoDB deployment that you want to sync **to**. eg. `mongodb://username:strongpassword@candidate.43.mongolayer.com:30000,candidate.44.mongolayer.com:30000/staging_db` The user does not need to authenticate to the `local` DB but needs read write access to `SINK_DB`.
-You can use both members if the deployment is a replica set.
+You can use both members of the replica set.
 - `SINK_DB` - The DB name to sync from. eg. `staging_db`
 - `TAIL` - Specify true to run a continuous sync, tailing the oplog.
 False for a one-time sync.
 - `DEBUG` - Specify true for verbose logging to stdout.